cybernetisk/shifty/README.md

 ### System preparation
 For Ubuntu:
-* apt-get install python ipython python-pip npm ruby python-yaml
+* apt-get install python ipython python-pip node-legacy npm ruby python-yaml

 For Ubuntu 14.04 installing all these from package manager works fine.
 Installing PyYAML with APT will avoid some error messages when using pip.